justinmeiners/justinmeiners.github.io/foundations-of-math-reading/README.md

 A few years ago I took a philosophy of language class which introduced me to the foundations of math project.
-It became one my my favorite subjects to study and since then I have read many books about it, and discovered some of my favorite books of all time.
+It became one of my
+to study and since then I have read many books about it, and discovered some of my favorite books of all time.

-Since this isn't a popular topic outside of academia, it can be hard to find good learning resources.
 I wanted to organize some of the books I read into a list for others who are interested in the topic.
+You will notice a theme in my commentary.
+The books I like most are those that don't shy away from hard technical knowledge, but also explore the philosophical ideas behind them.

 Many good books were left out in favor of the very best.
 They are arranged in a logical sequence that will help prepare you for the next one.